Functorial transfer between relative trace formulas in rank one: The moment map and the structure of Borel orbits

 If the spherical root $\gamma$ is of type $G$, then there is an equivariant finite cover $X'\to X$ (possibly $X'=X$) such that $\Lambda_{X'}$ is spanned by $\frac{\gamma}{2}$.
 Moreover, $\Aut^G(X')=\mathbb Z/2$.

 Moreover, in both cases, the stabilizers of points on $X'$ are connected. \end{proposition}

 \begin{proof} The first statement is \cite[Lemme 6.4.1]{Luna}.

 For the second, if $X=H\backslash G$, replace $G$ by the simply connected cover of its derived group; it necessarily acts transitively on $X$, because if the connected center of $G$ was not acting trivially, the rank of $X$ would be greater than one.
 So, we can without loss of generality denote that by $G$.
 I claim that $\frac{\gamma}{2} \in \Hom(A,\Gm)$.
 To show this, it is enough to show that its pairing with every simple coroot is an integer.
 Without loss of generality, we may replace $\gamma$ by its Weyl group conjugate $\gamma'=\alpha-\beta$ which belongs to the character group of a closed $B$-orbit $Z$, where $\alpha, \beta$ are two orthogonal simple roots, as in Lemma \ref{lemmaclosedorbits}.
 Clearly, the pairing of $\frac{\gamma'}{2}$ with $\check\alpha, \check\beta$ is integral.
-On the other hand, by the same lemma, for every simple root $\delta\ne \alpha, \beta$, we have $YP_\delta = Y$, hence $\left<\gamma', \check\delta\right>=0$, proving the claim.
-The result on the existence of $X'$ now follows as a simple special case of \cite[Th\'eor\`eme 2]{Luna}; it also follows from the same that there exists an $X$ whose weight lattice is spanned by $\gamma$.
-The cover $X'\to X$ gives rise to a nontrivial involution $\tau$ of $X'$, hence to an embedding $\ZZ/2\hookrightarrow \Aut^G(X')$.
+On the other hand, by the same lemma, for every simple root $\delta\ne \alpha, \beta$, we have $YP_\delta = Y$; in that case, the image of the cocharacter $\check\delta$ in $A=B/N$ belongs to the image of the stabilizer of a point on $Y$, hence $\left<\gamma', \check\delta\right>=0$, proving the claim.
+The result on the existence of $X'$ now follows as a simple special case of \cite[Th\'eor\`eme 2]{Luna}; it also follows from the same that there exists an $X_0$ whose weight lattice is spanned by $\gamma$.
+The cover $X'\to X_0$ gives rise to a nontrivial involution $\tau$ of $X'$, hence to an embedding $\ZZ/2\hookrightarrow \Aut^G(X')$.
 (This embedding can also be established as a special case of \cite[Theorem 1.2]{KnAut}.)
 On the other hand, we also have an embedding by considering the action of an automorphism on the lines of $B$-eigenvectors in the function field $\bar F(X')$.
 To show that $\ZZ/2$ is the whole automorphism group, it suffices to show that $\iota(\tau)$ is trivial on the (normalized) spherical root $\gamma$.